Publishing with a Purpose

 - Figures, diagrams and maps should be separated from the text and, ideally, submitted in an Encapsulated PostScript (.eps) file.
 Figures created in Word or Excel are acceptable in those file formats.
 If the figures, diagrams and maps are in other formats (i.e. have been pasted into a Word file rather than created in it) please contact email@example.com for advice.
 Please indicate where figures should be placed in the text, by inserting: ‘Figure X here’ and provide numbers, titles and sources (where appropriate).

-Bristol University Press uses the Harvard system of referencing:
+Bristol University Press uses a custom version of the Harvard system of referencing:

 - In-text citations: give the author’s surname followed by year of publication in brackets;